dkaplan65/residnet/README.md

 ## Obtaining Data
 The data used in the paper is simulated, high-resolution data from [HYCOM](https://www.hycom.org), specifically the data from [Gulf of Mexico Reanalysis GOMl0.04 Experiment 20.1](https://www.hycom.org/data/goml0pt04/expt-20pt1) from years 2005-2008.
-You can download the data for free directly from the experiment webpage for free.
+You can download the data for free directly from the experiment webpage.

 ## Quick Start